Trilda-Inspirations/SMSenseMatters/README.md

 * Steps

 ## Installation
 To install, download this repository to your computer, and copy the .xcodeproj file into your Xcode workspace.
-You can then add the `libSMSenseMatters.a` static library as a dependency of your project in the *Project Settings* menu under the *General* tab.
+If your project is not already in a workspace, Xcode will ask you to create one.
+You can then add the `libSMSenseMatters.a` static library as a dependency of your project in the *Project Settings* menu under the *General* tab, in the *Linked Frameworks and Libraries* section.

 ## Usage